codex-academy/expressjs-auth/steps/implementing_auth.md

 Once your server supports HTTP Sessions and you understand the basics of Express middleware you can start thinking of how to implement some user Authentication & Authorization.

-So let's start simple.
-Create a simple Authentication system that:
+Let's start by creating a simple Authentication system that:

-* allows a user to login;
+* allows a user to login using a form;
+* create a `'/'` that a user can only see if they are logged in;
-* redirects a user to the login screen with a message if their login attempt failed;
+* redirects a user to the login screen with a message if their login attempt failed (use flash messages) or they try to go the `'/'` screen without being logged in;
 * allows a user to login using the username `UserOne` with a password of `thereWeG0`;
 * allows the user to logout.